simplymichael/express-user-manager/README.md

       ```
       const MongooseStore = userManager.getDbDriver('mongoose');
       const store = new MongooseStore(optionalConnectOptions);

-      //await store.connect(connectionOptions); // use this only if optionalConnectionOptions is not specified during instantiation
+      // use this only if optionalConnectionOptions is not specified during instantiation
+      //await store.connect(connectionOptions);
       ```
       (See the `connect()` method in the section on **Methods and parameters of the store object** below for the expected `connectionOptions`)
     - Use a custom store object.
-      The store object should implement the following (asynchronous) methods (See section on **Methods and parameters of the store object** below):
+      The store object should implement the following (asynchronous) methods.

+      (See section on **Methods and parameters of the store object** below):
         - *connect(options)*
         - *disconnect()*